Canada's best transferrable points currency

-The standard offer on the Amex website is 40,000 MR points, while applying through a referral link gives you 75,000 MR points.
-Both have a higher annual fee of $499, although the public offer has a lower minimum spending threshold of $5,000 in the first three months.
-Needless to say, if you can make the $7,000 spending, applying via a referral link is in your best interest.
+The standard offer on the Amex website is 35,000 MR points, while applying through a referral link gives you 45,000 MR points.
+Both have a higher annual fee of $499 and a minimum spending threshold of $7,000 in the first three months.

-In terms of earning points on your everyday spending, the Business Platinum Card operates the same as the personal Platinum Card.
-You earn 1.25 MR per dollar spent on all purchases.
+In terms of earning points on your everyday spending, the Business Platinum Card offers 1.25 MR per dollar spent on all purchases.

 It’s worth deliberating on the lounge access benefits of the card.
 The Business Platinum Card grants complimentary access to Priority Pass lounges for you and one guest, as well as Plaza Premium lounges and American Express Centurion Lounges for you, your spouse, and two children under the age of 21 or one travelling companion.

 Another outstanding benefit is access to American Express’s Fine Hotels & Resorts program, which allows you to book special rates at select luxury hotels around the world.
 These rates include perks such as suite upgrades, daily breakfast for two, and benefits unique to each property (examples include a private airport transfer or a spa & dining credit).
 The FHR program often pops up with third-night-free or fourth-night-free offers as well, meaning that there’s plenty of good deals to be had.

 Lastly, the Platinum Concierge is worth a brief mention.
 They’re an extremely professional “global concierge” team that’s able to help you out with any and all requests you may have, wherever you are.
 In the past, they’ve helped me out with everything from restaurant bookings to last-minute flower orders.